Access your health records

 Your records are used to guide professionals in the care you receive to ensure that:

-• Your doctor, nurse or any other health or social care professionals involved in your care has accurate and up-to-date information to assess your health and decide what care you need
+• Your doctor, nurse or any other health or social care professionals who care for you has accurate information about your health and care so far.
+They will use this to assess the care that you need going forward.

 • Full information is available if you see another doctor, or are referred to a specialist or another part of the NHS